conxtor/docker-monitoring/README.md

 # docker-monitoring
-Docker, host and Traefik monitoring with Prometheus, node-exporter, Cadvisor and Grafana.
+Simple monitoring stack for Docker, without Swarm.
+Prometheus, node-exporter, Cadvisor and Grafana.
+Also monitors Traefik proxy.
+Work in progress